 on Sean Hannity

-on Fox TV, and a commentator on national radio networks, he contributes
+show on Fox TV, and a commentator on national radio networks, he contributes

 weekly to the Texas Faith Column at Dallas Morning News, fortnightly